amdigital-co-uk/docs-playbook/docs/6.-Engineering/Quality-Standards/Coding-Conventions.md

     - DynamoDB Table: `terraform-state`
 - Always use the `workspace_key_prefix` set to `env`
 - Always format the terraform files before requesting a PR (`terraform fmt -recursive`)

+## Using Shared Resources

+In Terraform there are two ways to use shared resources: [Data Sources](https://www.terraform.io/language/data-sources), and [Importing](https://www.terraform.io/cli/import).

+Ideally we would never really use **Importing** as a method of re-using existing architecture, but it becomes necessary when the resource we wish to use is not managed by any Terraform State.
+Even then more times than not there is likely a **Data Source** from the infrastructure provider (`AWS`, `Azure` etc), that enables the ability to lookup the resource and access its information.

+Importing should only be used when we need to _modify_ and now track an existing resource, that is not already being managed by Terraform in some capacity.

+With Data Sources we have the data source resource blocks provided by the providers, as well as the ability to load in output variables from other remote states using the [terraform_remote_state](https://www.terraform.io/language/state/remote-state-data) data source block.

+In the scenario that there is a resource (such as a `vpc`) that needs re-using across multiple terraform projects, the shared resource should be created and managed seperately in its own project/component, and then the other projects/components should either use the `terraform_remote_state` to access the information (such as `id`, or `subnets` etc.) where needed or use a data source from the provider to lookup the resource (if possible) and gain access to its information that way.

 ### Writing and organizing Terraform with modules